-You should always refinance private student loans if you can 1) find a lower interest rate and 2) afford the payment.
+You should always refinance private student loans if you can 1) find a lower interest rate and 2) afford the student loan payment.
 The student loan refinancing calculator above will show you how much you could save.

-- You have at least three months’ expenses in the bank (emergency fund)
+- You have at least three months’ expenses in the bank (emergency fund).

-- Your debt-to-income ratio is below 1.5 to 1 (meaning you make $100,000 but owe less than $150,000 of student debt)
+- Your debt-to-income ratio is below 1.5 to 1 (meaning, for example, you make $100,000 but owe less than $150,000 of student debt).

 The second way to use the student loan refinancing calculator is to see the impact of a shorter payment term.
 Of course, you can make this higher payment with federal loans, which also carry no prepayment penalties.

-If you could get a 5% rate with a 10 year term, you might get a 4% rate with a 5 year term.
+If you could get a 5% rate with a 10-year term, you might get a 4% rate with a 5-year term.

-With a $100,000 loan at a 6%, your standard 10 year payment would be $1,110.
-If you wished to pay that loan off in 5 years, you’d pay $1,933 a month.
+With a $100,000 loan at a 6%, your standard 10-year payment would be $1,110.
+If you wished to pay that loan balance off in five years, you’d pay $1,933 a month.